Compare

 Can I migrate my Intercom data to Hydra?

 Contacts, conversation history, help center articles, and basic custom attributes port cleanly to Hydra's object model.
-Intercom Workflows and Fin tuning don't port 1:1 — you rebuild workflows as Hydra flows and re-run Hydra's onboarding interview so the context brief does the equivalent persona/KB work in a different shape.
+Intercom Workflows and Fin tuning don't port 1:1.
+You rebuild workflows as Hydra flows and re-run Hydra's onboarding interview so the context brief does the equivalent persona/KB work in a different shape.
 Realistic timeline for a 5-seat team is a focused weekend for import + help center, a week running both in parallel, then cut over.
 I'll personally help if you're seriously evaluating.

 Does Hydra integrate with the tools Intercom customers usually run alongside it?